Overview

 Adversarial disputes in Justly provide:- Neutrality: jurors are independent and randomly assigned.

-- Economic alignment: incentives reward coherent voting.
+- Economic alignment: incentives reward coherent voting and penalize incoherence.

 - Deterministic execution: outcomes are enforced by smart contracts.